TeamAmaze/AmazeTrashBin/README.md

 (volunteer to be deleted in next cleanup cycle)

-Library initializes by creating an object of TrashBin providing it a trashBinConfig object As soon as it's initalized it creates the necessary directories / config files
+Library initializes by creating an object of TrashBin providing it a trashBinConfig object As soon as it's initialized it creates the necessary directories / config files

 ### License: